rsaggio87/LeaveOutTwoWay/README.md

 ## Julia Version

-The Julia version along with an executable that performs the leave out correction computed here can be found [here](https://github.com/HighDimensionalEconLab/VarianceComponentsHDFE.jl).
+The Julia version of the package can be found [here](https://github.com/HighDimensionalEconLab/VarianceComponentsHDFE.jl).

 ## Summary of Changes